 Inverse Functions & Chain Rule

-- Cooking: a recipe converts ingredients to a dish — an inverse would figure out the ingredients from the dish!
+• Cooking: a recipe converts ingredients to a dish; the inverse problem recovers the ingredients from the dish.

 Topics Covered